HowToProgramming/thai-health-stats-eda/readme.md

 ## Introduction

 This is a project based on the concept **Innovation of Insurances in Modern's Perspectives**.
-This will go over analysis on the analysis to find the trend of Insurance Businesses in Thailand and couple more of new ideas from these exploratory analyses.
+This will go over analysis on the thai health statistics to find the trend of Insurance Businesses in Thailand and couple more of new ideas from these exploratory analyses.

 ## Exploratory Analysis of Thailand Average Age and Death Rate of Chronic Diseases over time